The Library of Congress > LCCN Permalink

 Field of activityJazz

-AffiliationGiants of Jazz (Musical group)
+AffiliationGiants of Jazz (Musical group) United Nation Orchestra

-Profession or occupationJazz musicians
+Profession or occupationJazz musicians Trumpet players Composers Band directors

-New Grove dict. of jazz (Gillespie, Dizzy (John Birks); b.
+New Grove dict. of jazz (Gillespie, Dizzy; John Birks Gillespie; b.
 Oct.
-21, 1917, Cheraw, SC; trumpeter, composer, and bandleader)
+21, 1917 in Cheraw, S.C.; trumpeter, composer, bandleader)

-Jazz at the Philharmonic, 1946?: label (John Birks, trumpet)
+Jazz at the Philharmonic, 1946?: label (John Birks; trumpet)

-Gaillard, S. Santa Monica jump [SR] 194-: label (John Berks, trumpet)
+Gaillard, S. Santa Monica jump [SR] 194-: label (John Berks; trumpet)